lwjglgamedev/lwjglbook-bookcontents-leg/chapter03/chapter3.md

 We locate objects in space by specifying their coordinates.
 Think about a map.
 You specify a point on a map by stating its latitude or longitude.
 With just a pair of numbers a point is precisely identified.
 That pair of numbers are the point coordinates (things are a little bit more complex in reality, since a map is a projection of a non perfect ellipsoid, the earth, so more data is needed but it’s a good analogy).

-A coordinate system is a system which employs one or more numbers, that is, one or more coordinates to uniquely specify the position of a point.
+A coordinate system is a system which employs one or more numbers, that is, one or more components to uniquely specify the position of a point.
 There are different coordinate systems (Cartesian, polar, etc.) and you can transform coordinates from one system to another.
 We will use the Cartesian coordinate system.

 In the Cartesian coordinate system, for two dimensions, a coordinate is defined by two numbers that measure the signed distance to two perpendicular axes, x and y.